Christian-2003/password-vault/README.md

 The project contains a [changelog](CHANGELOG.md) which documents all changes that were made to the application in between software versions.

+The app implements multiple frameworks that are reused multiple times within the app.
+An API documentation for these frameworks can be found [here](docs/development/api/README.md).

 <br/>

 ## Install and Use the Project